-I like either a worn out green mat or a fresh blue mat for this project.
-The cuts are a little bit more on the intricate side and needs the paper to stick well to get a clean cut.
+I like either a worn-out green mat or a fresh blue mat for this project.
+The cuts are a little bit more on the intricate side and need the paper to stick well to get a clean cut.

 Lint Rollers are your friend